nopnop2002/esp-idf-ftpServer/README.md

 idf.py flash monitor
 ```

-__If you need more storage space on FLASH, you need to modify partitions.csv.__
+__If you need more storage space on FLASH, you need to modify partitions_example.csv.__

 # Installation for 2M Flash like ESP32C3
 ```